Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-11. Click on programs and click on "Turn Windows features on and off"
+11. Click on 'Programs' and then select 'Turn Windows features on and off.'
 </p>

 <p>